arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

     competition, but leave it to service providers to deliver the actual `NAPTR` records.

-Other applications may benefit, including DHCP, Multicast DNS and DNS service in peer-to-peer networks, but we focus on these two applications in the sequel.
+Other applications may benefit, including Dynamic DNS, Multicast DNS and DNS service in peer-to-peer networks, but we focus on these two applications in the sequel.

 Implementation
 --------------